 Trowels with V-Shaped Notches:

 As the name suggests, a V-notch trowel has V-shaped edges, a continuous zig-zag (or a sawtooth) pattern.
-V-notch trowels are ideal if you’re installing mosaic tiles that are on a mesh backing, or squares less than 4”, as they spread the least amount of mortar.
-V-notch trowels are also preferred for wall and ceiling applications as they dispense less mortar than Square-Notch trowels.
+V-notch trowel are the ideal trowel for mosaic tile installations on a mesh backing or squares less than 4”, as they spread the least mount of mortar.
+V-notch trowels are also a good size trowel for wall tiles and ceiling applications as they dispense less mortar than Square-Notch trowels.

 Trowels with U-Notched Notches: